Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <strong><em>"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."</em></strong><br />
 Thomas Tredgold
 Have you ever thought of dedicating your life to something meaningful?
-Well, you have found the guide to it\!
+Well, you have found the guide to it!
 Once you familiarize yourself with these notes on crafting, you will have learned enough to become a true artisan, a person who is instrumental in lifting your Civilization from the primitive ways of loincloths, caves and wooden clubs to the